davidsmorais/phaser-bifrost-vite-template-ts/README.md

 ### Setup

 ```
-yarn
+pnpm
-yarn assets
+pnpm run assets
-yarn dev
+pnpm dev
 ```
 ### Generating Assets Auto Import

 !
 If you use the auto generated assets :point_down: !
-Everytime you add something to your assets directory, you should run the `yarn assets` command to generate the auto import file.
+Everytime you add something to your assets directory, you should run the `pnpm run assets` command to generate the auto import file.
 ### Run live server

 ```